atbcb/usab-uswds/_ada-guides/chapter-3-protruding-objects.md

 <div class="clearfix">
 <img src="{{ site.baseurl }}{{ page.image-directory }}chapter3/3po4.jpg" alt="Protruding object located above another with leading edge 27 inches maximum
 AFF.
-Note: 4 inches max projection can be measured from the leading edge of fixed elements below objects that are within cane sweep" class="float-right img-medium">
+Note: 4 inches maximum projection can be measured from the leading edge of fixed elements below objects that are within cane sweep" class="float-right img-medium">
 Objects located above elements that are within cane sweep can protrude 4&Prime; maximum from the leading edge of such elements provided that any required reach or clear floor space is not obstructed.